qgis/QGIS-Documentation/source/docs/documentation_guidelines/first_contribution.rst

 1. Start a new pull request ...........................

-Navigate to the main page of the QGIS-Documentation repository (either your fork or the main ``qgis/QGIS-Documentation`` repository) and click on :guilabel:`New pull request`.
+Navigate to the main page of the `QGIS-Documentation <https://github.com/qgis/QGIS-Documentation>`_ repository and click on :guilabel:`New pull request`.

 .. _compare_changes: